 Change Management + Little Customization + Best Practices + Process Rearrangement to Whatever SAP’s Functionality Does

 SAP is interested in fitting whatever their customer’s business process is into their software.
-SAP consulting companies want to maximize their billing hours, so in fact, they are actually pro customization, while SAP is anti-customization.
+SAP consulting companies want to maximize their billing hours, so in fact, they are pro customization, while SAP is anti-customization.

-But overall, SAP has developed a very effective strategy where they use these various concepts to cut off a customer’s options and to brand anyone who does not agree with SAP as essentially a problem.
+But overall, SAP has developed a very effective strategy where they use these various concepts to cut off a customer’s options and to brand anyone who does not agree with SAP as fundamentally a problem.
 The options of a customer narrow even more after the software is implemented.
 At that point, a series of new restrictions are put into place.

 The Challenge of IT Change Management